Flooded Member Detection for Subsea Pipeline Inspection (Gamma FMD Subsea)

 Less Risky

-The use of ROVs eliminates risks to worker health and safety during inspections.
+The use of ROVs reduces the risk to worker health and safety during inspections.

 FMD System Applications